Is your house overflowing with toys? More isn’t always better. Learn the downsides of having too many toys, and what to do instead.

-I needed to buy myself some time in the kitchen, so I placed several toys in front of my eight-month-old.
+I needed to buy myself time in the kitchen, so I placed several toys in front of my eight-month-old.
 “That should keep him occupied,” I thought, hoping he wouldn’t get bored.

 But the more toys I offered, the less time he had to explore each one.
 I assumed he’d be bored with only one toy—instead, he couldn’t focus on even one.

-4. Less taking care of toys
+4. Less care for toys

-6. Too many toys can spoil kids
+5. Too many toys can spoil kids

 Giving too many toys isn’t the only way to spoil kids, but it can lead to entitlement.
 We create the norm in their lives and set the standards for what they should expect.
 If we present them with 10 gifts for the holidays, it’s natural they’re upset if they receive five the next.

-Giving toys all the time will also prevent kids from understanding the concept of “enough.”
+Giving toys all the time will also prevent them from understanding the concept of “enough.”
 Without limits, they’ll want more, never satisfied with what they already have.
 It’s a cycle—what they have can’t be good enough if they’re always pursuing more.

-7. Inability to find joy in simplicity
+6. Inability to find joy in simplicity

-8. Sensory overload
+7. Sensory overload

-Older kids can feel sensory overload as well.
-Rather than having downtime after a long day, they’re wound up from too many choices and can’t focus on just one toy or activity.
+The same is true with too many toys.
+With a living room chock-full of toys, kids, toddlers, and babies might feel overstimulation with so much information to absorb.
+Rather than enjoying downtime after a long day, they’re wound up from too many choices and can’t focus on just one toy or activity.

-- How to Raise a Smart Child
+- How to Raise a Bright Child